juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ## Testing Epub files for accessibility

 No tool will be perfect it telling you if your document is fully accessible, but there are good tools that will indicate problems.
 For instance you can try [Ace by Daisy](https://daisy.org/activities/software/ace/) which will check various standards.
-If you are in the US note that current regulations for state institutions ask for WCAG compliance, but you may well want to do more than this.
+If you are in the US note that new regulations for state institutions require WCAG compliance.

 ## Things that work well with LaTeXML